Visa Traveler

 • Contact

-A US green card not only lets you reside in the US but also provides you with VISA-FREE access to many countries and territories.
-Currently, there are about 38 VISA-FREE countries for US green card holders.
+A US green card not only allows you to reside in the US but also offers VISA-FREE access to many countries and territories.
+As of 2026, there are about 51 VISA-FREE countries for US green card holders.

 A US green card is a pathway to a US passport.
 While you wait for your US passport, your US green card is already making your current passport strong.
-Not as strong as a US passport but quite strong.
-You will gain 38 additional VISA-FREE countries.
+Not as strong as a US passport, but quite strong.
+You already have VISA-FREE access to 51 additional countries.

 Table of Contents